Adidas: Sponsorship

-Adidas has sponsored numerous basketball players like Kareem Abdul-Jabbar, Chauncey Billups, Tim Duncan, Brandon Knight, Jeremy Lin, Tracy McGrady, Iman Shumpert and present players like James Harden, Damian Lillard, Donovan Mitchell, Candace Parker, Derrick Rose, John Wall and Trae Young.
+Adidas has sponsored numerous basketball players like Kareem Abdul-Jabbar (first ever NBA player signed with Adidas and first ever player overall with signature shoes), Chauncey Billups, Tim Duncan, Brandon Knight, Jeremy Lin, Tracy McGrady, Iman Shumpert and present players like James Harden, Damian Lillard, Donovan Mitchell, Candace Parker, Derrick Rose, John Wall and Trae Young.
 Adidas also endorsed Kobe Bryant with the Adidas Equipment KB8 as his first signature shoe until July 2002.
 The company also endorsed Kevin Garnett until he opted out of his contract in 2010.
 Gilbert Arenas was an Adidas endorser until 2010.
 In August 2015, James Harden left Nike for Adidas by signing a 13-year contract reportedly worth US$200 million.

 In rugby union, Adidas is the current kit supplier to the All Blacks, the France national team, the Italian national rugby team and the South African Stormers and Western Province rugby union teams among others.
-Adidas is also the New Zealand Rugby Union clothing sponsor and supplies clothing to all Super Rugby franchises, a selection of domestic teams and national referees.
+Adidas is also the New Zealand Rugby Union clothing sponsor and supplies clothing to all Super Rugby franchises up till 2022, a selection of domestic teams and national referees.
 Adidas are also the official match ball supplier to the Heineken Cup.
 Adidas was the British and Irish Lions kit supplier from 1997 to 2013.
 They are the jersey manufacturers of the Gold Coast Titans Rugby League club in the Australasian National Rugby League.
 Dual rugby and league international and former boxer Sonny Bill Williams is a global ambassador for Adidas.

 Adidas has provided field hockey equipment and sponsors numerous players of Germany, England, Netherlands, Australia, Spain and Belgium.
 The company has been the kit provider of Argentine women's and men's teams for over 15 years.
 The company also sponsored clubs Reading, Beeston and East Grinstead.

-Adidas also sponsors pro golfers including Daniel Berger, Sergio García, Dustin Johnson, Danielle Kang, Collin Morikawa, Joaquín Niemann and Xander Schauffele.
+Adidas also sponsors professional golfers including Collin Morikawa, Ludvig Åberg, Nick Dunlap, Daniel Berger and Nick Taylor.
 Since Adidas does not make golf equipment the sponsorship is more limited to clothing and shoes.

-In ice hockey, Adidas signed an agreement with National Hockey League (NHL) to be the official outfitter of uniforms and licensed apparel, starting in the 2017–18 season.
+In ice hockey, Adidas signed an agreement with National Hockey League (NHL) to be the official outfitter of uniforms and licensed apparel, starting in the 2017–18 season, lasting through the 2023–24 season.

 Adidas's cricket sponsorships include cricketers Lasith Malinga, Kieron Pollard, Dwayne Bravo and K. L. Rahul.
 Adidas's volleyball sponsorships include Ivan Zaytsev and Earvin N'Gapeth, who advertises as a model and brand ambassador for Adidas.